Julie-nguyen5960/creative_coding_blog/posts/third-week.md

    sonically
    interactively

-2. With regard to your AT1, and using embedded p5 sketches, explain how you plan on achieving the aesthetic register of cute:
+2. With regard to your AT1,explain how you plan on achieving the aesthetic register of cute:

 **- visually**